-Do not write irrelevant and repetitive words just because you wanna stretch the article.
-Overstretching is a bad practice and your readers are wise and find your trick immediately.
+Do not write irrelevant and repetitive words just to stretch the article.
+Overstretching is a bad practice, and your readers are wise and find your trick immediately.

-Data on your own experiment is much more valuable than anything out there.
+Data from your own experiment is much more valuable than anything out there.
 It is the key to blogging success.
-Maybe HubSopt’s findings are irrelevant for your niche and for your readers.
+Maybe HubSopt’s findings are irrelevant to your niche and for your readers.

 So, the ideal blog post length depends.

-Basically, it depends on many factors.
+It depends on many factors.
 One is your blog topic.
 Some topics demand shorter articles.
-If not, your readers will get overwhelmed quickly and some topics ask in-depth content.
+If not, your readers will get overwhelmed quickly, and some topics ask for in-depth content.

 As an example, if your topic is “20 Best Wordpress Plugins for Marketers”, you probably have to write more than 2000 words.
 Because readers expect more than a list of 20 plugins.
 You have to compare the plugins, give alternatives, pros, and cons, how these plugins affect marketing, put your own experience of those plugins, etc.